rockymeza/wifi/docs/wifi_command.rst

 ^^^^^^^^

 This tutorial assumes you are comfortable on the command line.
-(If you aren't, perhaps wifi is not quite the right for you.)
+(If you aren't, perhaps wifi is not quite the right tool for you.)

 First, if you haven't already, install wifi.